Home / News + Events / CCM Concert + Lecture Series

 Friday, December 1, 2023, 7:30 pm

 If you love jazz, you won’t want to miss this amazing event that explores the boundaries of musical expression.
 You will hear how jazz can incorporate influences from different cultures and traditions, creating a new sound that is both innovative and captivating.
 The innovative Harmolodic approach of experimental free jazz, created by the famous horn player Ornette Coleman, combines with rock music and microtonal aspects from the Middle East, Asia, India, and Eastern Europe, creating a new harmonic and rhythmic vocabulary that reflects the rich variety of world music.
-The performers are electric guitarist David Fiuczynski, keyboardist Dave Bryant, and CCM artist faculty Yoshi Honjo on saxophone.
+The performers are electric guitarist David Fiuczynski, keyboardist Dave Bryant, percussionist Gyeongseo Mean, bass player Anderson Mirafzali, and CCM artist faculty Tsuyoshi Honjo on saxophone.

 Mile Twelve, a bluegrass concert